romnn/microgpusim/WIP.md

 - today:

   - build a well defined dataframe in all of the classes including the inputs and concat them
-  - extend validate to support parallel execution

   - write more execution driven examples (especially the different transpose variants)

-    - add them to the stats
+    - add them to the stats (as a new target?)

   - implement per kernel and allocation stats
   - implement stall stats

-  - add to simulate:
+  - add to simulate benchmark configs:

     - mem only option
     - l2 partition addr option
-    - number of threads
+    - DONE: number of threads

   - consume our metric dfs: